notification-system/docs/frontend-initial-spec.md

 * This view can be automatically opened from any current view or background.
 * The current notification content details are immediately visible
 * User can scroll through any other currently active notification
-* There is a total active notifications indicator that shows all the current active notification by their icons
+* There is a total active notifications indicator that shows all the current active notifications by their icons
-  * This indicator will show you which notification is currently being view in relation to the full active list.
+  * This indicator will show you which notification is currently being viewed in relation to the full active list.
      * This is done by making the icon for the currently viewed notification larger than the others.
   * This indicator will animate the notification icon that matches the current ringtone that is audible.
   * The notifications are sorted by priority